-- (1) This section applies if a relevant service provider providing disability services to an adult with an intellectual or cognitive disability is considering using restrictive practices in relation to the adult. - (2) The relevant service provider must give a statement in the approved form to the following persons about the use of restrictive practices generally- - (a) the adult; - (b) a person with a sufficient and continuing interest in the adult (an interested person).
+- (1) This section applies to a relevant service provider, other than a relevant service provider prescribed by regulation, that- - (a) is providing disability services to an adult with an intellectual or cognitive disability; and - (b) is considering using restrictive practices in relation to the adult. - (2) The relevant service provider must give a statement in the approved form to the following persons about the use of restrictive practices generally- - (a) the adult; - (b) a person with a sufficient and continuing interest in the adult (an interested person). - (3) The statement must state-

-- (3) The statement must state- - (a) why the relevant service provider is considering using restrictive practices in relation to the adult; and - (b) how the adult and the interested person can be involved and express their views in relation to the use of restrictive practices; and - (c) who decides whether restrictive practices will be used in relation to the adult; and - (d) how the adult and the interested person can make a complaint about, or seek review of, the use of restrictive practices. - (4) Also, the relevant service provider must explain the statement to the adult- - (a) in the language or way the adult is most likely to understand; and - (b) in a way that has appropriate regard to the adult's age, culture, disability and communication ability.
+- (a) why the relevant service provider is considering using restrictive practices in relation to the adult; and - (b) how the adult and the interested person can be involved and express their views in relation to the use of restrictive practices; and - (c) who decides whether restrictive practices will be used in relation to the adult; and - (d) how the adult and the interested person can make a complaint about, or seek review of, the use of restrictive practices. - (4) Also, the relevant service provider must explain the statement to the adult- - (a) in the language or way the adult is most likely to understand; and - (b) in a way that has appropriate regard to the adult's age, culture, disability and communication ability.